 Don’t Let Anyone Talk You Out of Your Decision

-While telling your close circle about your upcoming or past weight loss procedure, you may encounter a naysayer in your midst.
+You may encounter a naysayer in your midst while telling your close circle about your upcoming or past weight loss procedure.

-A naysayer might try and use the common myth we referred to, that you don’t need weight loss surgery.
+A naysayer might use the common myth we referred to that you don’t need weight loss surgery.
 Eat right and exercise, and the weight will come off.

-Once you have come to the decision of having surgery, it should only come after diligent homework on your part, so that you can be assured your decision is healthily sound.
+Once you decide to haveuld only come after diligent homework so that you can be assured your decision is healthily sound.

 If anyone tries talking you out of surgery after you’ve done all that work, it’ll be much easier to tell them to enjoy their day and turn the other cheek than to engage them in the first place.

-Gather a Support Group & Meet Other Like-Minded People
+Gather a Support Group and meet Other Like-Minded People.

 Another benefit of telling others about your bariatric surgery is that you can meet others like you.

 You never know when you’ll meet someone who recently had a gastric bypass or lap-band procedure, which cinches a portion of your stomach closed to restrict the amount of food you can eat.

 Online and physical support groups are an excellent idea.
 They could revolve around weight loss and weight loss surgery.
 They could even be support groups for people interested in healthier lifestyles.